 The accident investigations are surprising and compelling.
-The loss of life was tragic but the situations surrounding these unforeseen events are intriguing and mesmerizing to read.
-This document by RareAviation.com allows long forgotten United Airlines flying history to resurface revealing company policies and piloting procedures long forgotten.
+The loss of life was tragic, but the unforeseen events’ situations are intriguing and mesmerizing to read.
+This document by RareAviation.com allows long forgotten United Airlines’ flying history to the surface by revealing company policies and piloting procedures long forgotten.

 This is the only document that I have ever seen that accumulates all of the official investigations about United Airlines accidents into one document and provides you with an extreme level of detail about each accident.

-A Small Sampling of the Intensely Interesting And Strange United Airlines Accident Stories Inside
+A Small Sampling of the Intensely Interesting And Strange Accident Stories Inside

-You’ll read about the fatal crash into Humpy Ridge where all aboard perished as the aircraft struck the mountain in level-powered flight.
+You’ll read about the fatal crash into Humpy Ridge, where all aboard perished as the aircraft struck the mountain in a level-powered flight.